 There are a few different ways that malware can infect a WordPress site.
 First, it can come in through a WordPress plugin or theme vulnerability.

-It can also be uploaded by a hacker who gains access to your site through an insecure password or other method.
+It can also be uploaded by a hacker who gains access to your site through an insecure password or other methods.

 Can I remove malware from WordPress myself?

 You always have the option of hiring an outside firm to remove malware from your site, but it usually gets pretty expensive.
-Instead, you can identify and remove malware from WordPress using a plugin like Jetpack.
+Instead, you can identify and remove malware from WordPress using a plugin like Jetpack Protect.
 This is a fast, easy, and reputable solution.

 If you’re an experienced developer, yes, you can manually remove malware from WordPress.
 This is a tedious process that has the potential to cause major errors on your site.
 You should proceed with caution if you choose this option.